MentorLake/glimpse/README.md

 ## Overview

-Glimpse is a modern looking and familiar Windows 11-like panel for XFCE.
-It was written to provide a high quality alternative to existing panels and to increase developer accessibility by leveraging modern tools and programming paradigms.
-Its goal is to be an all-in-one package that minimizes dependencies on other libraries and components.
+Glimpse is a Windows 11-like panel for XFCE.

 ## Features

 1. Synchronized panels at the bottom of every monitor
-2. A system tray for every panel
+2. A system tray for every panel (replaces ayatana-indicator-application)
-3. Notifications
+3. Notifications (replaces xfce4-notifyd)
 4. Windows 11-like start menu with pinning and searching
 5. Customizable start menu context menu
+6. Slide-out side pane with notification history and a calendar

 ## Installation - Per User